Arizona Robbins: Storylines

 Callie wants to take Sofia and move to New York with Penny but Arizona does not want to be separated from her daughter so she hires a lawyer and they go to court for a custody battle.
+This implies that Arizona had previously second-parent adopted Sofia, giving Arizona legal rights to Sofia as well.
 After a long case, Arizona wins sole custody of Sofia, but in the end she ends up sharing Sofia with Callie because she thinks that 'both of Sofia's moms deserve to be happy'.

 Callie is referenced occasionally by Arizona and Sofia after her departure from the show.
-In season 14, Sofia moves back with Arizona because she misses her but also frequently misses Callie.
+In Season 14, Sofia moves back with Arizona because she misses her but also frequently misses Callie.
 Arizona starts a research project to figure out why mother mortality rates are so high in the US versus other countries.
-At the conclusion of season 14, Arizona departs the show to move to New York to be with Sofia and Callie and the two reconcile.
+At the Season 14 finale, Arizona departs the show to move to New York to be with Sofia and Callie with the possibility that she reconciled with the latter.

 Development

 Casting and creation

-It was first reported in December 2008 that Capshaw would be joining the cast of Grey's Anatomy as pediatric surgeon Arizona Robbins, for a multi-episode arc.
-Capshaw was initially scheduled to appear in only three episodes of the show's fifth season, but series creator Shonda Rhimes later extended Capshaw's contract to appear in all of the season's remaining episodes, becoming a series regular in the sixth season.
+It was first reported in December 2008 that Jessica Capshaw would be joining the cast of Grey's Anatomy as pediatric surgeon Arizona Robbins, initially for a multi-episode arc.
+Capshaw was originally scheduled to appear in only three episodes of the show's fifth season, but series creator Shonda Rhimes extended her contract, allowing Capshaw to appear in all of the season's remaining episodes.
+Following her success in the role, Capshaw was promoted to series regular status starting in the sixth season.
 Speaking of the new addition, Rhimes said:

-This promotion saw Robbins become the only lesbian series regular on primetime TV.
-Robbins is described as "quirky [and] perky" by TV Guide Matt Mitovich, and "a clear and rational surgeon who is not ruled by her emotions" by Kris De Leon of BuddyTV.
-William Harper, writer of the episode "Beat Your Heart Out" in which Robbins and Torres kiss for the first time, has deemed Robbins: "genuinely, positively interested in people, in the most selfless way."
-Commenting on Robbins' confidence, Capshaw commented: "she never thinks she's wrong and you don't hate her for it.
-There's no ego though, she just always thinks she's right and she is."
-She is portrayed as having "wacky tendencies", including wearing roller shoes to work.
+This promotion saw Robbins become the only lesbian series regular on primetime TV at the time.
+Robbins is described as "quirky [and] perky" by TV Guides Matt Mitovich and as "a clear and rational surgeon who is not ruled by her emotions" by Kris De Leon of BuddyTV.
+William Harper, writer of the episode "Beat Your Heart Out", in which Robbins and Torres share their first kiss, described Robbins as "genuinely, positively interested in people, in the most selfless way."
+Commenting on Robbins' confidence, Capshaw explained: "She never thinks she's wrong and you don't hate her for it.
+There's no ego, though; she just always thinks she's right, and she is."
+Robbins is also portrayed as having "wacky tendencies," such as wearing roller shoes to work, which became one of her signature traits.